marcpinet/batch-downloader-nyaa.si/README.md

 <h1>🐍 The script in action</h1>

-(without trying to make it crash (of course, you won't succeed in making it crash 👀))
+This quick video shows you how the script works (without trying to make it crash (of course, you won't succeed in making it crash 👀))

 https://user-images.githubusercontent.com/52708150/130366440-2635b482-07bc-4df4-8b5e-b64fd2f0dd9c.mp4